-Tampa Forgery Lawyers
+Tampa Forgery Lawyer

 The crime of forgery can include many different actions, but it is most commonly associated with filling in blanks on an official document with the intent to defraud.
 Examples could include forging a signature on a check to deposit it and obtain funds from an account, creating a false identification to gain access to restricted areas, or obtaining a line of credit as another individual.
 These are serious white collar crimes.